debug-ito/event-time-java/README.md

-# EventTime = LocalDate | ZonedDateTime
+# EventTime = ZonedDateTime × isTimeExplicit

 **This project is now under development.**

-`EventTime` is a simple, concrete Java class that represents either `java.time.LocalDate` or `java.time.ZonedDateTime`, i.e. it's a sum (or union) type of the two back-end types.
+`EventTime` is a simple, concrete and immutable Java class that is essentially a `java.time.ZonedDateTime` with a flag that indicates if the time part is explicit or not.

-`EventTime` roughly models how we, humans, think about dates and times for upcoming events, like when you use a calendar app or manually hack iCalendar ([RFC 5545](https://tools.ietf.org/html/rfc5545)) files.
+If `isTimeExplicit` flag is `false`, i.e. the time part is not given to a constructor, the time part is initialized to "00:00:00".

 ## Parsing and formatting

 TBW.
 It supports ISO8601, with some extension.

-## Equality and comparison
+## Comparison and equality

-TBW.
+`compareTo` method first compares `java.time.Instance`s obtained from the `ZonedDateTime` parts of the two `EventTime` instances.
+Ties are broken by comparing the `isTimeExplicit` flags (flag `true` is bigger than `false`.)

+`equals` method is consistent with `compareTo`.
+This means there are multiple `EventTime` instances with different time zones that equal to each other.

 # License